Updated: Oct 13

 My personal theory is that I probably have less of something others have more of.
 A little later, we will discuss the neurotransmitter oxytocin as critical to tribal formation.
 If I had to guess, my brain either does not create as much oxytocin as others or my brain does not apply it in the same way as other brains.

 This article and the associated research help to identify one aspect of our incredible neurodiversity.
 My belief is we are all neurodiverse on many dimensions.
-Beyond our tribal-based tendencies, other potential dimensions include personality typing like that from Meyers-Briggs and Carl Jung.
-On average, each person has over 80 billion neurons and over 100 trillion synapses.
-Given the astounding volume of cognitive raw material, how could we possibly not be incredibly neurodiverse.
+Beyond our tribal-based tendencies, other potential dimensions include personality typing like that from Meyers-Briggs and Carl Jung [i].
+On average, each person has about 100 billion neurons and over 100 trillion synapses.
+Given the astounding volume of cognitive raw material, how could we possibly not be incredibly neurodiverse?
 My belief is, via understanding and adaptation, we may all learn to leverage our neurodiverse capabilities.

 2. Neurotransmitter background